StefanoPisano/gz-folio/README.md

 2. Look for `app.config.globalProperties.$theme = 'default'`
 3. Replace `default` with the name of your theme (the directory name)

+### :globe_with_meridians: Classes
+There are some useful classes that you can use in order to improve you writing content.
+- `gz-accent` create a nice and beautiful text with the _accent_ color defined in the theme.
+- `gz-disabled` just a text with a line-through

+Classes can be used to customize the following sections:
+- Greetings, the caption.
+- About summary.
+- Experience, the description list for a particular job.

 ### :rocket: Deploy
 Also this one is simple, too simple :D

+1. Open `vue.config.js` and replace `gz-folio` path with the name of your repository.
-1. Open the script `deploy.sh`.
+2. Open the script `deploy.sh`.
-2. Look for `git push -f your-git-repository master:gh-pages`.
+3. Look for `git push -f your-git-repository master:gh-pages`.
-3. Replace `your-git-repository` with the name of your repository.
+4. Replace `your-git-repository` with the name of your repository.
-4. Open `vue.config.js` file and replace `gz-folio` with the name of your repository.
+5. Open `vue.config.js` file and replace `gz-folio` with the name of your repository.
-5. Run `npm run deploy`
+6. Run `npm run deploy`
-6. Follow the deployment process on Github Actions
+7. Follow the deployment process on Github Actions

 You can use this script to deploy it on GitHub pages but the portfolio should work on any host.